fbpx

 3. A yellow fever certificate is officially required to enter most West African countries including Senegal.

-4. Not all people need a visa to get in depending on where you come from but some for some you will need to have permission from Senegal to enter Senegal.
+4. Not all people need a visa to get in depending on where you come from but for some you will need to have permission from Senegal to enter Senegal.
 Check here https://dakar42.icann.org/travel

 6. Senegal tourist visa is not required for citizens of Kenya for a stay up to 30 days.